HaikuArchives/BeAE/README.md

-BeAe audio editor for Haiku applications.
-Has wide functionality.
+BeAE audio editor for Haiku, with a wide array of features.

 ![Screenshot](BeAe.png)